In the last episode Sarah, Nippy, Mark and Bonnie were now out of Nxivm/ESP.

 Question: Understanding what you know now, what are the principles you swear to uphold for the rest of your life?
 India wrote: Willing to put in the effort to make things better for the future.
 Willing to put in the work now, because you have a vision for the world…

 The next question is: What is the most important value in life to you?
 Why do you exist?
 Why live?
-Worst job interview ever.
+Worst.
+Job.
+Interview.
+Ever.
 No pressure with these questions, wow.
 India didn’t write anything for that one.
-Maybe she should have written something like, I’m only in my early twenties, ease up.
-What are these bullshit questions?

 “How will I use the tool of a low-cal diet to build the me that I want?”
 India wrote in some of her notes.
 Then there is a reference to Keith.
 “K.R. talk.
 Vow” then “K.R.
 Intimacy” There is also a reference to the chain India would wear as a symbol of her vow to Keith.